SESYNC-ci/syllabi/docs/data2doc.md

 1. Discuss the first steps of your reproducible pipeline.
 Can you aquire data programatically?
 1. Discuss the final steps of your reproducible pipeline.
 Should you create a data package?
-1. Try to get that regression or classification model working, or finish that data visualization.
+1. Try to get that regression model working or finish that data visualization.
 1. Prepare to present on your mini-project!

 </section>